QuwsarOhi/xxe-python/README.md

 secret     # A secret file containing secret information
 ```

-To demonstrate the attack, run `python3 attack.py`.
+To demonstrate the attack, go to the root dirctory of this project and run `python3 attack.py`.
 To manually test the server, run `python3 server.py 'xml-data'`.

 The `attack.py` calls `server.py` and gives a malicious XML data to process. `server.py` processes the malicious XML (contains XXE) and echoes the XML data as output.